 When you inherit money or assets, take steps to navigate complicated tax rules and protect yourself and your inheritance.

 - Get a probate lawyer within two weeks of the death to make sure you make all important deadlines.
 You also may want to talk to a financial advisor to maximize any benefits or decide what to keep or to sell.

 - Secure your new assets.
 Place cash in a low-risk money market fund or CD.
 Lock up paper stock certificates and valuable jewelry in a safe deposit box.
 Tell your insurer about the new assets that may need to be covered.
 Keep several copies of the will and trust documents, asset inventory and value, and the death certificate.

 - Consider all tax obligations before you plan your spending.
 Inheritance taxes are high.
 And, while the estate of the deceased usually is responsible for paying the deceased's debts before offering you your inheritance, make sure that you have no legal obligations.
-Speaking with a tax consultant is always a good idea.
-Visit MilTax or call 800-342-9647.
+Speak with a MilTax consultant today.
+Call 800-342-9647.
 OCONUS/International?
 Click here efor calling options.

 - Reach out to your installation's personal finance management program via the Military and Family Support Center or use Military OneSource's free financial counseling.
 Also, check out the Military Financial Readiness Program offered by the nonprofit FINRA Investor Education Foundation.

 Understanding college tax breaks

 Sending yourself or someone else to college doesn’t have to break the bank if you take advantage of available tax credits and deductions.
 Speak towith a MilTax consultant about your military benefits.
 Call 800-342-9647 or, if you’re OCONUS/International, click here for calling options.